Medically reviewed by Vicky Davis, FNP

 This means you won’t be completely numb, only that you’ll feel slightly less than normal during sex or foreplay.

-Most of the time, lidocaine cream contains a mixture of lidocaine and prilocaine, a different type of topical anesthetic.
-As well as premature ejaculation, lidocaine-prilocaine cream is often used as an anesthetic before injections and minor dermatological procedures.
+Some types of lidocaine cream contain a mixture of lidocaine and prilocaine, a different type of topical anesthetic.

 Studies show that lidocaine-prilocaine creams work well for stopping premature ejaculation.
-In a study from 2002, researchers found that a 5% lidocaine-prilocaine cream increased the average pre-ejaculation period by up 8.7 minutes (+/- 1.7 minutes).
+In a study from 2002, researchers found that a 5% lidocaine-prilocaine cream increased the average pre-ejaculation period by 8.7 minutes (+/- 1.7 minutes) when applied before sex.

 The biggest advantage of lidocaine cream is that, for most men, it works.
-Applied 30 minutes before sex, lidocaine-prilocaine cream produces a noticeable increase in pre-ejaculation time, letting you and your partner enjoy sex for longer.
+Applied around 20 to 30 minutes before sex, lidocaine-prilocaine cream can produces an increase in pre-ejaculation time for most men, letting you and your partner enjoy sex for longer.

 Lidocaine-prilocaine is also inexpensive and readily available from most pharmacies, making it an easy medication to buy if you have a prescription from your doctor.

-It’s also important to wash lidocaine cream away after 20-30 minutes, as there’s a risk of some cream affecting your partner.
-This means you’ll need to have a bathroom nearby if you opt for a cream-based medication to treat premature ejaculation.
+This means that you’ll need to have a bathroom nearby if you opt for a cream-based medication to treat premature ejaculation.

-Unlike lidocaine-prilocaine cream, most lidocaine sprays only use lidocaine, without any other topical anesthetics.
+Unlike many cream-based medications, most lidocaine sprays only contain the local anesthetic lidocaine, without any other topical anesthetics.

-Although lidocaine spray does reduce sensitivity, it isn’t linked to any reduction in orgasm quality or sexual experience.
+Although lidocaine spray does reduce penis sensitivity, it doesn’t appear to have any impact on orgasm quality or overall sexual experience.

 Like lidocaine cream, the biggest benefit of lidocaine spray is that it works.
-Applied properly, a normal dose of lidocaine spray can improve your ejaculation latency time by as much as 10 minutes, helping you and your partner enjoy more satisfying sex.
+Used properly, a typical dose of lidocaine spray can increase your average time to ejaculation by a significant amount, helping you and your partner enjoy more satisfying sex.

-While lidocaine cream takes about 30 minutes to start working properly, lidocaine spray can be applied 10 to 15 minutes before sex.
-You’ll still need to wash your hands after applying it, but the fact that it’s spray-based instead of cream-based means cleaning up is quicker and easier.
+You’ll still need to wash your hands after applying lidocaine spray, but the fact that it’s a spray instead of a cream-based treatment means cleaning up is usually quicker and easier.

 Since most lidocaine sprays come in a metered-dose spray bottle, it’s also easier to apply the right dose to your penis before sex.

-Just like with lidocaine cream, the biggest disadvantage of lidocaine spray is that you’ll need to wash it off your hands after use.
-However, like we mentioned above, since this is a spray-based product, cleanup is generally quicker and easier than cream.
+Just like with lidocaine cream, one of the biggest disadvantages of delay spray is that you also need to wash it off your hands after use.
+However, like we mentioned above, because this is a spray-based product, cleanup is generally quicker and easier than with cream.

 It’s also possible for lidocaine spray to slightly reduce your sensitivity level during sex.
 Studies of lidocaine spray show that while you might feel a mild numbness in your penis, there usually isn’t any negative impact on your overall sexual experience.

-Most of the time, you’ll be able to adjust your lidocaine spray dosage over time to get the best combination of improved sexual performance and minimal sensitivity loss.
+Most of the time, you’ll be able to change your lidocaine spray dosage over time to get the best combination of improved sexual performance and minimal sensitivity loss.

 Interested in treating premature ejaculation and improving your sexual performance?
 Our guide to lidocaine spray as a premature ejaculation treatment goes into more detail on everything you need to know about lidocaine sprays and other PE treatments.

-You can also learn more about other treatments for premature ejaculation in our guides to home remedies for treating PE and premature ejaculation pills.
+You can also learn more about other treatments for premature ejaculation in our detailed guide to premature ejaculation pills.